uktrade/paas-cf/README.md

 ```
 if you want to deploy to DEV account.

+It will always configure the pipeline to use the branch that you've
+currently checked out.
+If this is a feature branch then you should ensure
+that it has been pushed to GitHub.

 ### Deploy

 Run the `create-cloudfoundry` pipeline.
 This configure and deploy CloudFoundry.